Welcome to Lulu's Cottage Acadian

 Along the Cajun Prairie

-North of I-10, the bayous and swamps give way to grasslands, prairies and (yes!) dancing cowboys.
-The small towns of Opelousas, Eunice and Mamou are a hotbed of Cajun and zydeco music with museums, radio shows and venues such as the Liberty Theater dedicated to the genre.
-The best time to visit all three communities is Saturday, when you can take in a live show at Fred's Lounge, follow with the Cajun jam at the Savoy Music Center in Eunice, spend the afternoon in the region's museums and (if you've still got some accordion left in you), dance the night away in Opelousas.
+Off-Highway 190, the bayous and swamps give way to grasslands, prairies and (yes!) dancing cowboys.
+The small towns of Opelousas, Eunice and Mamou are a hotbed of Cajun and Zydeco music with museums, radio shows and venues such as the Liberty Theater, dedicated to this rich cultural gumbo.

 Looking for a driving tour that sounds as good as it looks?
 Lulu's Cottage Acadian is right on the trail!